rightjs/rightjs-core/doc/en/dom/element.md

 Takes all the standard {Xhr} class options as the second parameter.

-If there is javascript code in the response, by default it will be automatically evaluated after the element body was updated.
+If there is any javascript code in the response, by default it will be automatically evaluated after the element body was updated.

 __NOTE:__ will perform a `GET` request by default.